openframeworks/ofBook/02_cplusplus_basics/chapter.md

 // your code goes here .
 ```

 A line beginning with a double forward slash is called a comment.
 You may type anything you need to in order to annotate your code in a way you understand.
 Sometimes a it's useful to “comment out code” by placing two forward-slashes before it, because that deactivates the C++ code without deleting it.
-Comments in C++ can also take up multiple lines, or happen inside of **[BD: "after"?]** some code on 1 **[BD: Perhaps "one", as "1" could lead to confusion if the reader were to think that you meant the first line]** line, but the syntax for beginning and ending comment-mode is different.
+Comments in C++ can also take up multiple lines, or insert like a tag.
+The syntax for beginning and ending comment-mode is different.
 Everything between the `/* and the */` becomes a comment:

 ```C++